2. User interfaces

 In the specific case of interactions, a reference of the interaction has to be created and associated to the roots of the filenames.

-The definition of such references, and their link to the
+The definition of such references, and their link to the corresponding

-extension .wav of female
+extension .wav

-gender more than 30 years old.
+gender, and more than 30

-The Command-Line user Interface - CLI
+Command-Line user Interface

 Operating system command line interfaces are called a command-line

 interpreter, command processor or shell.
-It displays a prompt, accept a
+It displays a prompt, accept

-command line
+a command line

-typed by the user terminated by the Enter key, then
+typed by the user terminated by the Enter key,

-folder of the sppas
+folder of

 Usage

-It is usual for a program to be able to display a brief summary of
+It is usual for a program to be able to display a brief summary of its

-using the option --help
+the option --help

-, as for example:
+, like for example:

 prompt> python .\sppas\bin\trsconvert.py --help